floleuerer/fastai_ulmfit/README.md

 # The Wikipedia-XML-Dump and the sampled docs will not be deleted!
 docker run -v $(pwd)/data:/data -it wikiextractor -l <language-code> --cleanup
 ```

-The Docker image will create the following folders

 ## 2. Language model pretraining on Wikipedia Dump